Undergraduate and Postgraduate Taught programmes

 The University recognises that some students may wish to change their chosen programme of study after they have commenced it.
 Transfer between programmes (including between undergraduate Masters and Bachelors variants) is possible, to which Regulation IX applies.
 Students do not have an automatic right to transfer, they require permission from the accepting School, which is entitled to set conditions.
 Advice on transferring to a new programme should be sought from your personal tutor and the admissions tutor in the accepting School.

 You are also advised to seek guidance from the Student Advice and Support Service regarding how changing your studies may affect your financial circumstances (including student loan) and/or immigration status.
-If you are a Tier 4 student, you should be aware that, in some circumstances, you may need to obtain a new Tier 4 visa before you may transfer to a new programme.
-In some cases, students are only permitted to submit their Tier 4 visa application outside of the UK.
+If you hold a Tier 4/Student visa, you should be aware that, in some circumstances, you may need to obtain a new visa before you may transfer to a new programme.
+In some cases, students are only permitted to submit their Student visa application outside of the UK.
 If this applies to you, you will need to think carefully about the timing of your programme transfer.

-If you are a Tier 4 student and wish to transfer to a programme which requires ATAS clearance, you will need to obtain an ATAS certificate before the programme transfer can be approved and you can start the new programme, even if you do not need to apply for a new visa.
+If you hold a Tier 4/Student visa and wish to transfer to a programme which requires ATAS clearance, you will need to obtain an ATAS certificate before the programme transfer can be approved and you can start the new programme, even if you do not need to apply for a new visa.
 For further information, see the University's ATAS webpage for continuing students.

 If you do get agreement to transfer to a new programme (including between the undergraduate Masters and Bachelors variants), you will need to complete an internal transfer request form which should be returned to: